Cantonese Chicken Feet Soup with Peanuts & Kelp | The Woks of Life

 Instructions

-- Soak the dried seaweed - hai dai (海带), also known as kelp or kombu in water for an hour, rinsing it with water a couple of times to ensure there’s no sediment.
+- Soak the dried seaweed for an hour, rinsing it with water a couple of times to ensure there’s no sediment.
 Drain and set aside.
 Rinse the peanuts also and set aside.

 - Rinse the chicken feet, and trim away the nail portion with kitchen shears.
 Transfer to a soup pot.
 Fill with enough water to submerge completely, and add 2 tablespoons Shaoxing wine.
 Bring to a boil, and let boil for 1 minute.
 Remove from the burner, drain, and rinse clean.